pointfreeco/swift-snapshot-testing/Documentation/SwiftTestingAttachments.md

 ## Implementation details

-The implementation uses a dual-attachment system:
+The implementation uses XCTAttachment's userInfo to store image data:
-- `DualAttachment` stores both the raw data and an `XCTAttachment`
-- When running under Swift Testing, it calls `Attachment.record()` with the raw data
+- When running under Swift Testing, it extracts the image data from userInfo and records it via `STAttachments.record()`
 - When running under XCTest, it uses the traditional `XCTAttachment` approach
 - This ensures backward compatibility while adding new functionality